yaozhang24/l2sa/README.md

 # L2SA
-Code for the L2 sensitivity analysis in https://arxiv.org/pdf/2211.04697.
+Code for the L2 sensitivity analysis method in https://arxiv.org/abs/2211.04697.